bartificer/programming-by-stealth/docs/pbs44.md

-# PBS 44 of x – ES6 Arguments & Objects
+# PBS 44 of X – ES6 Arguments & Objects

 In [the previous instalment](https://pbs.bartificer.net/pbs43) we started our exploration of the new features ES6 brought to JavaScript with a look at block-scoped variables.
 We learned that `var` will continue to work as it always has, defining function-scoped variables, but that we can now use `let` and `const` to define block-scoped variables and constants.